-As a public health practitioner seeking registration with UKPHR, you should already be working in the West Midlands as a public health professional with autonomy in your own area of public health practice; you will be managed rather than supervised directly; you will continually develop your own area of work and support others to understand it; you may contribute to a programme of work in a multi-agency or multi-disciplinary environment It is likely that you will have had at least two years’ work experience in such an autonomous public health role.
+As a public health practitioner seeking registration with UKPHR, you should already be working in the Midlands as a public health professional with autonomy in your own area of public health practice; you will be managed rather than supervised directly; you will continually develop your own area of work and support others to understand it; you may contribute to a programme of work in a multi-agency or multi-disciplinary environment It is likely that you will have had at least two years’ work experience in such an autonomous public health role.
 As UKPHR registration is based on your own work, most practitioners need this amount of experience to be able to demonstrate competence.
 You should also see yourself on, and be keen to pursue, a public health career pathway.

 How do I find out more?

 Contact Sally James, Public Health Workforce Specialist on 0121 695 2481 or firstname.lastname@example.org

 - Register your interest here https://forms.office.com/r/ZT8KkqjY72 and by emailing your CV (covering the past 3 years) to email@example.com

 - See here for guidance on building your portfolio & how to write reflectively

 You can also register your interest in training to become a UKPHR Assessor or Verifier here: https://forms.office.com/r/ZT8KkqjY72